People survey earthquake damage to homes on a hillside in Haiti. Image: Shuttterstock Images.

 This is exactly the point that the late Dick Krajeski—a beloved member of the hazards community who passed away in early December—often raised on the topic of vulnerable populations.
 Dick was known to remind those listening that we would be wise to refer to these people as vulnerability bearers.
 This subtle, yet powerful, shift in terminology conveys that those who often endure the most severe consequences of disasters are not fully in control of their fate, but instead are born into a radically unequal world where the most marginalized people are forced to bear the heaviest social and environmental burdens.

 The vulnerability bearers are not ignorant of the risks and injustices that they face.
-There is plenty of available evidence, in fact, that shows that racial minorities, women, and the poor regularly report higher levels of risk perception when compared to those who are white, male, more educated, and earn higher-incomes.
+There is plenty of available evidence, in fact, that shows that communities of color, women, and the poor regularly report higher levels of risk perception when compared to those who are white, male, more educated, and earn higher-incomes.

 It makes intuitive sense that socially disadvantaged people would express greater environmental concern.
 They perceive higher levels of risk because they are regularly exposed to the shocks and setbacks that come with living in hazardous environments.
 They know risk because it is in the toxic air they breathe, the soil under their feet, and the water that they and their children drink.